jamf/DEPNotify/README.md

 * Quit DEPNotify when you're done either with `Quit` or `Quit:`
 * Remove DEPNotify

+## Advanced Workflows

+* **Using Filewave argument `-filewave`**
+This has DEP Notify read in the Filewave log at /var/log/fwcld.log and then update the status line in the DEPNotify window with any downloads, installs or complete installs from the Filewave log.
+Progress bar will move depending on how many installs or filesets being deployed.
+Note there is nothing special you need to name your items in Filewave for them to be read.

+*Create LaunchAgent to open DEPNotify with argument `-filewave` (stage1) *Create LaunchDaemon and script watching for the DEPNotify process to start.
+*When the DEPNotify process starts, curl down the Filewave client and install. -create script (stage1) *Recommended - Energy saver profile Mac’s sleep in 15min out of box, disrupting the DEP process. (stage1)

 ## Changelog

 * 1.0 - Initial version